iamericfletcher/awesome-r-learning-resources/contributing.md

 3. Your suggestion should be added alphabetically by title to the appropriate category if it already exists.
 If needed, feel free to include a new category.

-4. Your suggestion should be in the format [Article name](link) - Small description with author(s) listed.

-5. There are no spelling or grammatical errors.
+4. There are no spelling or grammatical errors.

 - New to [Markdown](https://www.markdownguide.org/cheat-sheet/)?
 Here's how it would look like: